 Revelation has both positive and negative imagery of women.
 The church is described as a woman (12:1-17) and as a bride (21:2)-a bride who joins the Spirit in inviting people to come to Christ (22:17).
-A more negative view is seen in 14:4, which says that the 144,000 "are those who did not defile themselves with women, for they kept themselves pure."
+A more negative view is seen in 14:4, which says that the 144,000 "have not defiled themselves with women, for they are virgins."
 It is debatable whether we can ascertain anything about gender roles in the real world from these apocalyptic symbols.